stygian-phrygian/portmidi/README.md

     github: stygian-phrygian/portmidi
 ```

-Make sure the portmidi library is already installed (as well as the required development headers)
+Make sure PortMidi is already installed (as well as the required development headers)

 ## Usage